Teen injured in vehicle-pedestrian crash in south-central El Paso - NewsBreak

 EL PASO, Texas (KFOX14/CBS4) — Mayor Oscar Leeser held a migrant crisis update at a press conference Saturday afternoon where he declared a state of emergency for the city of El Paso.
 Mayor Leeser said he would make a declaration if he felt that the situation would either be...

-NMSU men's basketball plays home game since police report detailed Albuquerque shootout
+NMSU men's basketball fans react to first home game since police report detailed shootout

 LAS CRUCES, N.M. — Several fans trickled into the Pan American on Sunday to watch the NMSU men's basketball team play against Northern New Mexico.
 That was their first home game since a police report and surveillance video showed how a deadly shootout involving NMSU player Mike Peake and a UNM student unfolded in Albuquerque.